Skip to main content

 Delete Record

-Delete a record inside of the given table | key: deleteRecord
+Delete a record from the specified table. | key: deleteRecord

 InputNotesExample